WrightonLabCSU/DRAM/docs/usage.md

 `-profile`

 This is the Nextflow profile to use.
 The profile determines how software dependencies are handled and what compute environment settings are used.
-Common profiles include `singularity`, `docker`, `conda`.
-The user can also create custom profiles in the `nextflow.config` file.
+Common profiles include `singularity`, `apptainer`, `docker`, `conda`, and `slurm`.
+Profiles can be composed as a comma-separated list.

 Additionally, short hand modes exist for common run modes, such as `full_mode`, which will run the entire pipeline (without rename), and with `--anno_dbs all`.
 See the nextflow.config file on GitHub for the full list of profiles.